scriptrdotio/ecrison/ericsson/README.md

 var list = sensorManager.listSensorsInCollection({collectionId: "some_collection_id"});
 // list is an array of Sensor instanced
 ```
-Using the SensorManager you can also get a specific sensor instance by id
+Using the SensorManager you can also get a specific Sensor instance by id
 ```
 var sensor = sensorManager.getSensor({Id: sensorId});
 ```